 Optical Character Recognition technology is used as a way to enter information from non-digital resources – such as bank statements, passport information, invoices, business cards, or any other documentation.

 One of the examples, where this technology is quite helpful is image extraction from handwritten medical forms.
 If you have ever tried to decipher what your doctor wrote, you’ll understand the importance of this.
+For example, here is a research project that was done by Robert Milewski and Venu Govindaraju using a New York State (NYS) Department of Health (DoH) Pre-Hospital Care Report (PCR.)

-At HUSPI, we have created a software that can recognize the information on a receipt from a store or restaurant (or anywhere else where you can get receipts), categorize it, and place it in its matching place in the database.
+At HUSPI, we have created software that can recognize the information on a receipt from a store or restaurant (or anywhere else where you can get receipts), categorize it, and place it in its matching place in the database.
 This is a convenient tool for bookkeeping and accounting that automates the process and gets rid of the mindless copy-pasting of numbers.

 Google Translate app is an excellent case of the OCR at work.
 With the help of your phone camera, you can get a translation of the text in front of you.
 For example, you’re in a foreign city, and you don’t understand what the sign says.
 Train your camera onto the sign, but instead of taking a picture, get a direct translation.